infusion11/bookapp/README.md

 IMPORTANT NOTE: This is an ongoing project, for which I used: Angular and Spring framework, MySQL.
 Since this is kind of a "presentation", I tried to use various techniques and resourceful ideas.
 Some of them would not fit in production environment, these are for the sake of simplicity and could be easily replaced.
+The goal of this project was to demonstrate resourcefulness rather than to showcase the best practices.

 My application would be suitable for a book antiquary.
 The books are stored in the database.
 The user can see if the books are available in any of the antiquary's stores.
 There is an option to "like" a book, which saves the item for later, making it easy to keep track of its availability.